-Best Slim Cases for Galaxy S10+ in 2019
+Best Thin Cases for Galaxy S10+ in 2022

-Not everyone wants a tank of a case like the ArmadilloTek Vanguard, but if you're going to spend $1,000 on a Samsung Galaxy S10+, you need at least some kind of case on it.
+Not everyone wants a tank of a case like an OtterBox, but if you're going to spend a grand on a Samsung Galaxy S10+, you need at least some kind of case on it.
 Slim cases can offer some drop protection as well as grip and a guard against everyday scuffs, scrapes, and smudges.
-These are the slim cases we love hte most.
+These are the slim cases we love the most.

 The S10+ is a lot of phone to handle, so I can "totallee" understand wanting a case that doesn't add any more bulk to the party.
 Totallee's Ultra Thin case is the case for people who hate cases — it's as thin as can be with grip and grace.